 At E3, The Last Guardian was announced as an exclusive to the PlayStation 3.
 Very few concrete details have been released about the title, but the artwork indicates that it will share similarities with the visuals in Team Ico's previous works, Ico and Shadow of the Colossus.
 It is not known if The Last Guardian is set within the same world as the previous Team Ico games.

 The Last Guardian was last shown to the public in a trailer at TGS 2010.
 Since then, it has been met with extensive delays.
-Though it was originally announced as a PS3 title, it is unclear if it will remain as such with the PlayStation 4 due for release before the end of 2013.
+Though it was originally announced as a PS3 title, it is unclear if it will remain as such, as Sony has since launched the PlayStation 4.

 From the E3 2009 trailer, it can be deduced that, as was the case with Ico, the game will again feature a young boy as the main character; in this case, one who will interact with a large creature named "Toriko."
 The creature has purposely been designed as an amalgamation of several different types of animals, as designer Fumito Ueda feels this will create a greater sense of empathy in the player.
 The developers have stated that player's shouldn't expect the creature to be too intelligent and that luring it onwards may be an important aspect of gameplay.